nadhifikbarw/x-go-validator-valuer/README.md

 )
 ```

-Whenever validator perform validation, validation accept `interface{}` as its input, so it uses reflection to guide how they would extract underlying value that need to be validated based on its validation tag.

-Validator keeps track whether any custom type functions has been registered.
-It will then check whether CustomTypeFunc for a particular type exists to resolve underlying value of particular type.

-Since validator maintain these CustomTypeFunc on type-level reflection, you're then required to register all custom type that need to be validated using validator.
+When validating a struct, validator accepts `interface{}` as input, it uses reflection to guide what each field type they're dealing with, if it encounters field of custom type, it then consults this internal `CustomTypeFunc` map and call the registered function to resolve the underlying value of the custom field.

+To be more explicit, this value resolution is performed recursively.
+So your `CustomTypeFunc` may actually return  another custom type, the validator will keep trying to resolve the underlying value of the subsequent custom type until it encounters primitives that they recognize or no longer recognize a custom type that's unregistered.